-Criteo Research is pleased to announce the release of a new dataset to serve as a large-scale standardized test-bed for the evaluation of counterfactual learning methods.
-At Criteo Research, we have access to several large-scale, real-world datasets that we would like to share with the external research community with the goal of both advancing research and facilitating an easier exchange of ideas.
+Criteo AI Lab is pleased to announce the release of a new dataset to serve as a large-scale standardized test-bed for the evaluation of counterfactual learning methods.
+At Criteo AI Lab, we have access to several large-scale, real-world datasets that we would like to share with the external research community with the goal of both advancing research and facilitating an easier exchange of ideas.
 The dataset we are releasing has been prepared in partnership with Cornell University (Thorsten Joachim’s group) and the University of Amsterdam (Maarten de Rijke’s group).

 Effective learning methods for optimizing policies based on logged user-interaction data have the potential to revolutionize the process of building better interactive systems.
 Unlike the industry standard of using expert judgments for training, such learning methods could directly optimize user-centric performance measures, they would not require interactive experimental control like online algorithms, and they would not be subject to the data bottlenecks and latency inherent in A/B testing.